Tavus-Engineering/tavus-examples/examples/tavus-livekit/README.md

 ### 4. Join the Room

-Open the [LiveKit Agents Playground](https://agents-playground.livekit.io/) and select **Manual** to connect with your LiveKit URL and a token.
+Open the [LiveKit Agents Playground](https://agents-playground.livekit.io/) and select **Connect** to connect with your LiveKit URL and a token.
 This lets you interact with the avatar directly in your browser.

 ## Project Structure